 Want to jump the wall of Fermi’s Paradox?
 This may be how you do it.
 You start by figuring how to finance the expansion onto the space frontier in a sustainable way that produces a significant return to our Earth-based economies.

-For nearly two generations, our space program has been starved for funding and we have neither returned to the moon nor gone further than Low Earth Orbit as a result.
+For nearly two generations, our space program has been starved for funding and we have not returned to the moon nor gone further than Low Earth Orbit as a result.

 I have proposed two strategies for public sector funding: Fiscal and monetary.
 A tax/equity hybrid vehicle could generate $200 billion per year in funding.
 And a variant on Quantitative Easing (Quantum Easing) by the Federal Reserve that could be used to inject liquidity and inflate an economy in space, potentially at similar levels of funding.
 We can argue about whether these strategies make sense and what the numbers look like.

 But here’s something to consider.
-Today, NASA is stuck below a funding level of $20 billion and we are a society that has consistently been unwilling to pay more for a program focused on space exploration.
-By contrast, a space program focused on Frontier Dominance and the creation of an economically self-sustaining presence in Near Earth Space that creates high-paying jobs and high-single digit economic growth at home has a viable pathway to sustained funding, both fiscal and monetary, in the range of $500 billion per year.
+Today, NASA has a funding level of $25 billion and we are a society that has consistently been unwilling to pay more for a program focused on space exploration.
+By contrast, a space program focused on a New Frontier Future and the creation of an economically self-sustaining presence in Near Earth Space that creates high-paying jobs and high-single digit economic growth at home has a viable pathway to sustained funding, both fiscal and monetary, in the range of $500 billion per year.